petermajor/petermajor.github.io/_posts/2014-09-16-converting-a-wordpress-blog-to-jekyll-pt1.md

 Keep in mind that if you want your blog to run reasonably well, you're going to have to pay for good hosting.

-In my next post, I'll step you through how I converted my blog from Wordpress to Jekyll, describing the good, the bad and the ugly.
+[In my next few posts]({% post_url 2014-09-21-creating-a-new-blog-with-jekyll %}) I'll step you through how I converted my blog from Wordpress to Jekyll, describing the good, the bad and the ugly.